Criminal stereotype of African Americans: History

 The criminalization of black males has a long history in the US, which includes both legal and informal social laws that can lead to death or incarceration.
 Three sociohistorical threats to black male identities that speak to principles of race consciousness, primacy of racialization, and ordinariness of racism.
 First, the prison industrial complex created the convict lease system.
 This involved arresting many of the recently freed men and women for minor violations and punishing them with hefty fines, long prison sentences, and working on former slave plantations.

 The second threat to black males was socially sanctioned lynchings.
 Lynchings were systematically used to intimidate and control the black community, as well as position black people as social problems.
 They also were one way that black male deaths were deemed as "justifiable homicides".
 Of the more than 4700 people lynched between 1881 and 1968, 72% were black.
 Their deaths, which occurred by being burned, shot, hanged, castrated, and/or tortured, were often part of public events and documented in scores of photos and postcards.
 In most incidents, no person was brought to justice for these deaths.

 Into the post-civil rights era, the third threat allows police officers to use legal authority to regulate black male bodies through traffic stops, stop and frisk, and zero-tolerance policies.
-These policies create legal entrapments, which systematically ensnares black males into the criminal justice system.
-There is a litany of legal cases support policing activities and practices.
+These policies create legal entrapment, which systematically ensnares black males into the criminal justice system.
+There is a litany of legal cases to support policing activities and practices.
 Some of these cases give legal authority for police to stop, question, pursue, and arrest individuals without probable cause or the presence of suspicious behaviors, even during minor traffic violations.
-These cases demonstrate how policing behaviors across the USA are legally structured to produce institutional entrapments that often disproportionately target and affect black males.
+These cases demonstrate how policing behaviors across the USA are legally structured to produce institutional entrapment that often disproportionately target and affect black males.
 They also raise the question of civil rights violations and direct racial biases.